jupyterlab/extension-examples/basics/hello-world/README.md

 <!-- prettier-ignore-end -->

 to update the module, you simply need to go into the extension directory and run `jlpm build` again.
-Since we used the `--watch` option when starting JupyterLab, you just have to refresh the JupyterLab website in the browser and should see in the browser console:
+Since you used the `--watch` option when starting JupyterLab, you just have to refresh the JupyterLab website in the browser and should see in the browser console: